Green Tea Extract Gummies: The Real Manufacturing Challenges

 4. Oxygen Barrier Packaging

 Oxygen kills catechins.
 Clear PET jars with induction seals won't cut it.
 Use opaque, high-barrier materials like aluminum foil laminate pouches or HDPE bottles with oxygen scavenging liners.
-And always nitrogen flush during fill-and-seal.
+Always nitrogen flush during fill-and-seal.
 If you want a product that stays stable through its full shelf life, this step is non-negotiable.

 Regulatory Reality: What cGMP Means for These Gummies